jaysun025/MERN-Auth-API-1/README.md

 ```

 2. Open the `controllers/jobs.js`.
-3. Add `handleValidateOwnership` to the destructured require statement for error handlers.
+3. Add `handleValidateOwnership` to the destructured require statement for error handlers and include the `requireToken` from auth.

 ```js
 const {